rajrajhans/examsecure/README.md

 ... and many more features to be added soon.

-Note: ExamSecure is currently a Work In Progress.
+Note: ExamSecure is currently a **Work In Progress**.
 It is deployed [here](https://examsecure.rajrajhans.com) but only authorized test candidates are given access.
 If you want to test it, please follow [these steps](https://github.com/rajrajhans/examsecure#running-examsecure-locally) to run ExamSecure locally.

 ### Screenshots